F-number

-In optics, the f-number of an optical system such as a camera lens is the ratio of the system's focal length to the diameter of the entrance pupil ("clear aperture").
-It is also known as the focal ratio, f-ratio, or f-stop, and is very important in photography.
-It is a dimensionless number that is a quantitative measure of lens speed; increasing the f-number is referred to as stopping down.
-The f-number is commonly indicated using a lower-case hooked f with the format f/N, where N is the f-number.
+An f-number is a measure of the light-gathering ability of an optical system such as a camera lens.
+It is defined as the ratio of the system's focal length to the diameter of the entrance pupil ("clear aperture").
+The f-number is also known as the focal ratio, f-ratio, or f-stop, and it is key in determining the depth of field, diffraction, and exposure of a photograph.
+The f-number is dimensionless and is usually expressed using a lower-case hooked f with the format f/N, where N is the f-number.